Sunday, July 08, 2018

 'Allo 'Allo!

-Into The Eagles Nest is an overhead Gauntlet-like shooter set within the enemy's castle, heavily occupied by thousands of Nazi soldiers.
-Our orders are simple: infiltrate the castle, rescue three allied soldiers and then detonate the hidden explosives.
-Leaving without blowing the place to kingdom come would just be rude!!
+Into the Eagles Nest is an overhead Gauntlet-like shooter set within a castle, heavily occupied by hundreds of Nazi soldiers.
+Our orders are simple: infiltrate the castle, rescue three allied soldiers, and then detonate the hidden explosives.
+Well, leaving without blowing the place to kingdom come would just be rude!!

-As soon as the game begins, the battle is on!
-And it's against an onslaught of soldiers who eagerly patrol the castle's dingy corridors.
-Sneaking into the enemy's lair was the easy part, now we've gotta bust out of our safe room with guns blazing and rescue our fellow Allied soldiers before General Von Klinkerhoffen orders their execution.
+As soon as the game begins, the battle is on against an onslaught of soldiers who eagerly patrol the dingy corridors.
+Sneaking into the enemy's lair was the easy part; now we've gotta blast through, guns blazing, to rescue our fellow Allied soldiers before General Von Klinkerhoffen orders their execution (geddit?).

 Look for keys, health and ammo because you never know what's gonna happen next!